GreedyWang/bulldog2011.github.com/source/_posts/2013-03-29-pico-tutorial-3-hello-ebay-finding.markdown

 5. eBay Finding service support response resident error(RRE), so even we get a success response, we still need to check the response for resident error and handle it accordingly.
 6. We used a thrid party library called "Toast" for producing toast like message, this is just for the convenience of demo, not necessary in your real project.

+Regarding type hint:

+The `pageNumber` property of `Finding_PaginationInput` is of type `NSNumber`, you may get confused what kind of number should be put in PageNumber, short, int or long?
+Please just consult the source of `Finding_PaginationInput.h`, it provides type hint as code comments, see sample below.
+Indeed, every type generated from wsdl has sufficient type hint to assist your development.
+Xsd annotations in wsdl/schema are also generated into corresponding interfaces/types, further facilitating your development

+{% codeblock Finding_PaginationInput.h lang:objc https://github.com/bulldog2011/pico/blob/master/Examples/eBayFinding/eBayFinding/Proxy/Finding_PaginationInput.h source  %}

+/**
+Specifies which subset of data (or "page") to return in the call response.
+The number of data pages is determined by the total number of items matching the request search criteria (returned in paginationOutput.totalEntries) divided by the number of entries to display in each response (entriesPerPage).
+You can return up to the first 100 pages of the result set by issuing multiple requests and specifying, in sequence, the pages to return. type : NSNumber, wrapper for primitive int
+*/
+@property (nonatomic, retain) NSNumber *pageNumber;

+{% endcodeblock %}

+In response handling, the `item` property of `Finding_SearchResult` is of type `NSMutableArray`, you may get confused what is the actual entry type? please just consult the source of `Finding_SearchResult.h` for type hint, see sample below:

+{% codeblock Finding_SearchResult.h lang:objc https://github.com/bulldog2011/pico/blob/master/Examples/eBayFinding/eBayFinding/Proxy/Finding_SearchResult.h source  %}

+/**

+ Container for the data of a single item that matches the search criteria.

+ entry type : class Finding_SearchItem
+*/

+@property (nonatomic, retain) NSMutableArray *item;

+{% endcodeblock %}

+Xsd enumeration is mapped to Objective-C `NSString` in Pico framework, for example, the `ack` property of `Finding_FindItemsByKeywordsResponse` is of type `NSString`, in wsdl, it's an xsd enumeration of type `AckValue`, the type hint in `Finding_BaseServiceResponse.h`(from which `Finding_FindItemsByKeywordsResponse.h` extends) will tell you where to find the enum constants allowed by `ack` property, in this case, the allowed enum constants are in `Finding_AckValue.h`, see sample below :

+{% codeblock Finding_BaseServiceResponse.hlang:objc https://github.com/bulldog2011/pico/blob/master/Examples/eBayFinding/eBayFinding/Proxy/Finding_BaseServiceResponse.h source  %}

+/**

+ Indicates whether or not errors or warnings were generated during the processing of the request.

+ type: string constant in Finding_AckValue.h
+*/
+@property (nonatomic, retain) NSString *ack;

+{% endcodeblock %}

-Please don't forget to include the shared client and SOAP12 related header files, it's a best practice to include the generated Finding_CommonTypes.h file which can free you from writing many import statements required by request building and response handling.
+At last, please don't forget to include the shared client and SOAP12 related header files, it's a best practice to include the generated Finding_CommonTypes.h file which can free you from writing many import statements required by request building and response handling.

 ##Final Step - Run the Demo